bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Configuration fields

 #### What are configuration fields?
-Configuration fields are connection options or shipping settings options that you would like merchants or API users to use with your carrier.
+Configuration fields are optional connection options or shipping settings options that you would like merchants or API users to use with your carrier.
 For example, connection options include keys/passwords, while settings options usually include which rates to offer, packaging type, packing method, and more.
 The following figures show how your setting options and connection options will appear in the merchant control panel when a merchant [connects your app to their store](#how-your-app-will-be-connected-to-a-store):

 ![FedEx Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Settings.png 'Setting options')